stoewer/go-week/README.md

 Versions and stability
 ----------------------

-This package can be considered stable but and ready to use.
+This package can be considered stable and ready to use.
 All releases follow the rules of [semantic versioning](http://semver.org).

 Although the master branch is supposed to remain stable, there is not guarantee that braking changes will not